ziadbkh/cloudgene3/docs/server/getting-started.md

-# Getting started
+# Getting Started

-This guide helps you to start Cloudgene and to install your first application.
-You have to install Cloudgene properly on your computer before you can start.
+This guide will help you start Cloudgene and install your first application.
+You must install Cloudgene properly on your computer before you can begin.

-## Start Cloudgene Server
+## Start the Cloudgene Server

-The webserver can be started with the following command:
+The web server can be started with the following command:

 ```sh
 ./cloudgene server
 ```

-The webservice is available on [http://localhost:8082](http://localhost:8082).
-Please use username `admin` and password `admin1978` to login.
+The web service is available at [http://localhost:8082](http://localhost:8082).
+Please use the username `admin` and password `admin1978` to log in.
 The default port can be changed in the [configuration file](configuration.md#web-application).

-## Install your first application
+## Install Your First Application

-Stop the webservice by pressing `CTRL-C`.
-The **cg-fetchngs** application can be installed by using the following command:
+Stop the web service by pressing `CTRL-C`.
+The **cg-fetchngs** application can be installed using the following command:

 ```sh
 ./cloudgene install lukfor/cg-fetchngs